khanasif1/AzureOpenAI-OpenManus/README.md

 - find the stock price of amazon and microsoft for past 2 years and build a report with graphs and details on price change during the 2 year window.
 Create a PDF report as well a HTML page and open the page in browser.
 Create a report folder and save the PDF report in the folder.
 Also create all files and data in temp folder

  - find the stock price of amazon and microsoft for past 2 years and build a report with graphs and details on price change during the 2 year window.
 Create a HTML report save report in the folder also open in browser.
 Also create all files and data in temp folder.
 Create html with modern bootstrap layout which looks really good.
-When embedding any image path use full
+When embedding any image path use full path of image.
+Open the final html report in browser

-- Get Amazon stock price for past 1 year create a html report using graph with modern bootstrap layout which looks really good.
-Create all files in a temp folder with in the current directory.
-When embedding any image use full path.
-Once the html report is create open it in browser.